- What is TriTerm Medical insurance?

 Trout emphasizes the importance of answering underwriting questions honestly.
 If you don’t tell the truth about your medical history and something happens, it could result in denial of coverage or a claim.
 And that could wind up being a very costly mistake.

-You have access to a UnitedHealthcare national network with 1.5 million doctors and healthcare professionals and more than 7,000 hospitals and medical facilities.
-In some states, you can also use out-of-network providers, but you’ll have to pay the provider’s charge plus a 25% penalty and pay an additional deductible.
+You have access to a national network of doctors and healthcare professionals, and hospitals and medical facilities.3 In some states, you can also use out-of-network providers, but you’ll have to pay more than you would if you used an in-network provider.3

 “The main reason I offer these plans is for the nationwide access to medical providers it allows,” says Henson.
 “Most ACA plans have very strict HMO networks that only cover a member locally or regionally.
 My clients are frequent travelers and therefore need a plan with better provider access.”

 Still, that doesn’t mean your doctor will be in network for TriTerm Medical insurance.
-It’s always good to check with your providers to make sure they accept whatever insurance plan you purchase.
+It’s always good to check with your providers to make sure they accept whatever insurance plan you're thinking of buying.

-While everyone’s situation is different, TriTerm Medical plans can be appropriate for someone who’s facing a period of time where they won’t have health coverage for a year or more.
+While everyone’s situation is different, TriTerm Medical plans can be a good option for someone who will be without health coverage for a year or more.

 Trout says the ideal TriTerm Medical customer is someone who can handle potentially big out-of-pocket costs before their coverage kicks in.
 “In other words, financially they have stronger risk tolerance,” he says.